yeysus/14a/README.md

         -e encoding
         -t

     With the -t argument, the test function is executed.
-The test function calls put, get, putIfAbsent, putIfPresent, storeIterator, countAll.
+The test function calls put, get, putIfAbsent, putIfPresent, storeIterator, countAll, delete.
+Two created records will be deleted before finishing.

 ### Usage (JRuby)
 1. Modify the last 2 lines of the file Jruby_oraclenosql.rb to suit the environment (store name, host, port, key).